realokun/aws/observability/log correlation/README.md

 5. Amazon API Gateway REST API
 6. AWS Lambda (Python business logc)

-By correlating the log entries produced by these services, we'll have the ability to track the request propagation roundtrip.
+By correlating the log entries produced by these services, we are able to track the request propagation roundtrip.
 It is especially important for the steps 4, 5, and 6 that are the most likely sources of the application errors.

 # Solution

-The CloudFront distribution uses a JavaScript function, to inject a cutom header x-correlation-id with generated UUID value.
+The CloudFront distribution uses a JavaScript [function](generate_header_x-correlation-id.js), to inject a cutom header `x-correlation-id`the with generated UUID value.